zenobio93/seat-docs/docs/guides/installation/manual_installation/centos.md

 # Centos 7

 This guide attempts to explain how to manually install SeAT onto a **CentOS** Server.
-A small amount of Linux experience is preferred when it comes to this guide, all though it is not entirely mandatory.
+A small amount of Linux experience is preferred when it comes to this guide, although it is not entirely mandatory.

 ## Getting started